 Interlochen's summer creative writing program gives you time and space to immerse yourself in the craft of writing.
-Guided by an outstanding faculty of published fiction writers, essayists, playwrights, and poets, you will expand your skills, deepen your conceptual understanding of writing as an art form, and increase your confidence to share your work with others in print and aloud.
+Guided by an outstanding faculty of published fiction writers, essayists, playwrights, and poets, you will expand your skills in multiple genres, deepen your conceptual understanding of writing as an art form, and increase your confidence to share your work with others in print and aloud.

 During the three-week sessions, students spend their days in The Writing House, a beautiful and inspiring space built specifically to meet the needs of young writers.
 View 360-degree virtual tour.
 The daily schedule includes fiction, poetry, nonfiction, and playwriting workshops, as well as evening readings by the faculty and visiting authors.
 Each session culminates with a public reading by the students and the publication of an anthology of student work.

 You will have the opportunity to focus intensively on two genres during your three-week session.
 These will include a prose-based workshop, focused on either fiction or nonfiction, as well as either a poetry or playwriting workshop.
 Students who prefer to take poetry and playwriting instead of a prose-based workshop may indicate this in the application portal.
 Workshop placement will depend on your preference and portfolio review.

 For your prose-based workshop, you will be placed in one of the following two genres:

 Fiction workshop focuses on the fundamental elements of writing short stories.
 You will be introduced to the craft of short fiction through in-class exercises and the discussion and analysis of a diverse range of published stories.
 You will explore story structure, point of view, character, plot development, setting, dialogue, and revision.